Frank Barnard (author)

-Francis (Frank) Allen Charles Barnard (born 1938) is a British novelist, journalist and advertising and public relations director.
+Francis Allen Charles Barnard (born 15 March 1938) is a British novelist, journalist and advertising and public relations director.
 He is best known for his historical novels with a flying background, Blue Man Falling, Band of Eagles, To Play The Fox, A Time For Heroes and A Remembrance of Ghosts.

 Early life

 Barnard was born on 15 March 1938 in Greenwich, London to Frank Barnard and Susan (née Allen).
 His father was a telecommunications engineer with Siemens and, later, the GPO, his mother a state registered nurse.
 His brother, Roger Brackley Barnard, is a painter who lives in Japan.
 Barnard was educated at Hilden Grange preparatory school, Tonbridge, and Sevenoaks School.

 Career

 On leaving school at 16 Barnard joined the Kent Messenger as a junior reporter at which time, aged 18, he started on his first (unpublished) novel, The Arena.

 From 1959 to 1961 he served in the Royal Air Force as a National Serviceman.

 On demobilisation he became editor of Smiths Industries’ group newspaper and wrote scripts for the Smiths industrial film unit before joining the Norcros Group in 1967 as group public relations manager.
 A move into PR consultancy led to appointments as managing director of Burson-Marsteller Corporate Communications, chairman and chief executive of Extel Communications and chairman of Fleishman Hillard Europe.
 During this period he wrote for a wide variety of publications from advertising media to motor sport titles and was a regular contributor to The Oldie as well as a broadcaster on radio and TV.In 2000 he quit advertising and public relations to write fiction full-time.
 He has since completed five novels.